Profiles in "Agriculture" Expertise Area

 • Gaxiola studies the physiological mechanisms by which plants regulate root activity and nutrient uptake.
 His work may be used to engineer crops that could help secure future food supplies.

-• Arianne Cease is an Assoc Prof and Director of the Global Locust Initiative.
-She uses transdisciplinary approaches to study how human-plant-insect interactions affect agroecosystem and locust management sustainability.
+• Arianne Cease, associate professor and Director of the Global Locust Initiative, uses transdisciplinary approaches to study how human-plant-insect interactions affect agroecosystem and locust management sustainability.

 • Caseldine is the Curator of Collections for the Center for Archaeology and Society Repository in the School of Human Evolution and Social Change.

-• Morehart is an environmental anthropologist, an ethnobotanist/paleoethnobotanist, and an archaeologist.
+• Morehart is an environmental anthropologist, an ethnobotanist/paleoethnobotanist, an archaeologist, and a Latin Americanist.

 • Muenich is a watershed modeler focused on surface hydrology and water quality, especially in agricultural ecosystems.
 She focuses on evaluating the impact of land management decisions within the food-energy-water nexus.